LungCellAtlas/FastCAR/README.md

 Such low cell numbers are disregarded for differential expression analyses.

 ```
 emptyDropletCutoff        = 100
 contaminationChanceCutoff = 0.05
 ```

+Determine the ambient RNA profile and remove the ambient RNA from each cell
 ```
 ambientProfile = determine.background.to.remove(fullMatrix, cellMatrix, emptyDropletCutoff, contaminationChanceCutoff)
 cellMatrix     = remove.background(cellMatrix, ambientProfile)
 ```

 Finally write the corrected cell/gene matrix to a file, this matrix can be used in Seurat the same way as any other cell/gene matrix.